 To minimize the real damage caused by the climate crisis, Gyeonggi-do requires its own adaptation strategy that reflects its unique topography, climate, urban structure, and demographic characteristics.
-The platform provides comprehensive information, including thermal comfort evaluation through 3D simulations, flood risk analysis based on actual disaster data, AI-based landslide risk ratings, and profiles of vulnerable populations by age, health, and income.
+The platform provides comprehensive information, including heatwave intensity evaluation through 3D simulations, flood risk analysis based on actual disaster data, AI-based landslide risk ratings, and profiles of vulnerable populations by age, health, and income.
 This information forms the foundation for effective adaptation strategies and supports scientific decision-making.

 In 2024, for the first time in Korea Meteorological Administration records, the national annual average temperature exceeded 14°C. In 2023, Gyeonggi-do recorded the coldest winter in the past five years.
 According to the Meteorological Data Open Portal, Gyeonggi-do’s average temperature has also been rising annually.